Feat-FeAR/logSpace/content/docs/biophysics/markov_1.md

 fail, or rather we would have to resort to a _higher-order_ model.
 The point is that any model is by definition a simplification of reality, usually intended to draw out some fundamental aspects of the phenomenon, at the expense of other aspects that may be considered secondary.
-The correct question should therefore be how relevant second-order (or higher-order) effects are to the description of the system  we are interested in.
+Therefore, the correct question should be how relevant second-order (or higher-order) effects are to the description of the system we are interested in.

 ## Simulate the process
 If we assume that the Markovian hypothesis is---at least approximately---met, we